CartoDB/documentation/app/content/spatial-extension-sf/examples/analyzing-store-locations-coverage-using-a-voronoi-diagram.md

-## Analyzing Starbucks stores coverage using a Voronoi diagram
+## Analyzing store locations coverage using a Voronoi diagram

 Voronoi diagrams are a very useful tool to build influence regions from a set of points and the Spatial Extension provides a convenient function to build them.
 An example application of these diagrams is the calculation of the coverage areas of a series of Starbucks stores.
 In the following query we are going to calculate these influence areas in Atlanta.

-The result can be seen in the visualization below, where the color of each polygon indicates its area, which gives an insight on the coverage provided by the station.
+The result can be seen in the visualization below, where the color of each polygon indicates its area, which gives an insight on the coverage provided by each store.

 ```sql
 WITH starbucks AS